 Nickel Pattern Penny, 1920

-A square nickel pattern coin with rounded corners (18mm across, plain edge) featuring a bare head of George V facing left with the legend GEORGE V D. G. BRITT: OMN: REX 1920 around.
-The reverse features a Kookaburra seated facing right on small branch its tail raised; curved above, AUSTRALIA; below at right in two lines and large letters, ONE PENNY
+A square nickel pattern coin with rounded corners (18mm across, plain edge) featuring a crowned and draped bust of George V facing left with the legend GEORGE V D. G. BRITT: OMN: REX 1920 following the straight edges of the coin.
+The reverse features a Kookaburra seated facing right on small branch; curved above, AUSTRALIA; below at right in two lines and large letters, ONE PENNY

-Bare head of George V facing left; in a circle around, GEORGE V D.G.
+Crowned and draped bust of George V facing left; in a circle around following straight edges of coin, GEORGE V D.G.
 BRITT: OMN: REX 1920

-Kookaburra seated on small branch facing right its tail raised; curved above, AUSTRALIA; below at right in two lines, ONE PENNY
+Kookaburra seated on small branch facing right; curved above, AUSTRALIA; below at right in two lines, ONE PENNY

 The production of bronze penny and halfpenny coins at the Melbourne Branch of the Royal Mint began in 1919.
 The first order from the Commonwealth began "pending the introduction of nickel coins..." leading mint authorities to believe that the introduction of nickel coins was imminent.
 Between 1919 and 1921 a number of experimental square patterns were produced.

 Transfer from National Gallery of Victoria (NGV), 15/3/1976

 Obverse: GEORGE V D. G. BRITT: OMN: REX 1920 Reverse: AUSTRALIA ONE PENNY